Training Program in Immunology (ITP)—PhD, MD/PhD

 - self-recognition and autoimmunity

 - immunotherapeutics and vaccinology

 Please see the individual faculty research descriptions for a more complete picture of ongoing research programs.
-The ITP is located on the Boston Medical Center campus and is administered through the School of Medicine and the School of Public Health.
-BUSM ranks among the top 20 medical schools nationally in extramural support.
-Most pre-doctoral and post-doctoral fellows are supported through NIH training grants; all trainees receive full stipend, tuition, and health insurance.
+The ITP is located on the Boston University Medical Campus and is administered through the Chobanian & Avedisian School of Medicine.
+The Chobanian & Avedisian SOM ranks among the top 20 medical schools nationally in extramural support.
+Most predoctoral and postdoctoral fellows are supported through NIH training grants; all trainees receive full stipend, tuition, and health insurance.
 ITP faculty and students work in newly renovated research labs and have immediate access to state-of-the-art core facilities.
-One of the more notable aspects of the ITP is the extensive interaction among the basic science and clinical faculty—such esprit de corps is reflected in collaborative projects involving both basic and translational research.
+One of the more notable aspects of the ITP is the extensive interaction among the basic science and clinical faculty is reflected in collaborative projects involving both basic and translational research.

-Application information and forms are available through the Division of Graduate Medical Sciences.
-Any further inquires can be addressed to the program director.
+Application information and forms are available through Graduate Medical Sciences.
+Any further inquiries can be addressed to the program director.

-Applicants must apply for admission to the Program in Biomedical Sciences (PiBS) through the Division of Graduate Medical Sciences.
+Applicants must apply for admission to the Program in Biomedical Sciences (PiBS) through Graduate Medical Sciences.
 Students enter the Immunology Training Program through either the Department of Microbiology or the Department of Pathology after completing the core PiBS curriculum.
 Departmental preference should be noted on the application.

 Students are also eligible to compete for support from outside sources, such as the National Institutes of Health, the National Science Foundation, and the Howard Hughes Medical Institute.
 While in graduate school, students are also eligible to apply for internal research and travel awards.